 On the 12th day, disembark from the houseboat in Kumarakom, a tourist paradise.
-Get transferred to your luxury backwater resort.
+Get transferred to your backwater resort.
 You have two days to explore this beautiful serene village that is a group of islands on the Lake Vembanad (largest freshwater Lake of Kerala).
 This popular tourist destination is flocked by tourists from all around the globe and looks absolutely enchanting.
 The serene atmosphere of Kumarakom is a bonus of this backwater destination.

 Do not miss visiting Kumarakom Bird Sanctuary (Vembanad Bird Sanctuarty), a paradise for bird watching enthusiast as well as ornithologists.
 Spread in an area of 14 acres of land, this bird sanctuary is home to a vast variety of resident as well as migratory birds.
 You can spot several avifauna species including teals, herons, darters, cuckoo, egrets, wild duck, waterfowls, Siberian Stork and more.
 Lying on the banks of Vembanad Lake, this wildlife reserve offers boat rides for a memorable bird watching experience.

 As Kumarakom is blessed with lush greenery and a tranquil ambiance, you can also opt for a rejuvenating Ayurveda Treatment, relaxing your mind body and soul.
-Or you can simply relax in your luxury resort and indulge in the world-class facilities offered here.
+Or you can simply relax in your resort and indulge in the world-class facilities offered here.
 Another way to explore Kumarakom and its surroundings is to cruise on the serene Lake waters and enjoy the scenery while partaking in sightseeing.